ManthanBhatt/copos-notes/README.md

 *   **Offline Support:** Your data is stored locally, so you can access your notes and tasks even without an internet connection.
 *   **Dark Mode:** The application supports a dark theme and respects your device's color scheme preferences.

+## Demo

+You can try out the live demo of the application [here](https://vercel-copos-notes.vercel.app/home).

 ## Project Structure

 The project is organized as follows: